 Whether it be a conference, trade show, regional dinner, or webinar, all types of events are essential for engaging customers and prospects.
 According to Endless Events, an overwhelming majority of C-Suite executives (87%) plan on investing in events more in the future.
 86% of event marketers believe technology can have a major positive impact on the success of their events, and 40% agree that email is the most effective channel for promotion.

 Statistics aside, there's no denying this growing trend: more and more teams are using email signature marketing to drive registrations, increase attendance, and improve post-event follow up.
 Employee email presents a huge opportunity for event promotion ideas within the billions of organic conversations that are already happening.
 How?
 The employee email signature.

 Events is the perfect use case for email signature marketing.
 After analyzing 1,000+ campaign banners from Sigstr's top 120 customers, we found events to be the most popular use case (check out the graphic below) and one of the most effective (read the full report here).

 In addition to our customers, it's also a very popular use case for our own account (only second to content resources).
 So we decided to share all of the event-related campaigns we have launched within our own Sigstr account up to this point.
-That way, if you ever have an event coming up and need some ideas for an email signature marketing campaign, we have you covered!
+That way, if you ever have an event coming up and need some ideas for an email signature design, we have you covered!

 Check out the highlight reel and full list below for some design inspiration.